unovue/radix-vue/docs/content/components/select.md

 When using `position="popper"` on `SelectContent`, you may want to constrain the width of the content so that it matches the trigger width.
 You may also want to constrain its height to not exceed the viewport.

-We expose several CSS custom properties such as `--radix-select-trigger-width` and `--radix-select-content-available-height` to support this.
+We expose several CSS custom properties such as `--reka-select-trigger-width` and `--reka-select-content-available-height` to support this.
 Use them to constrain the content dimensions.

 ```vue line=20
 // index.vue